 Textile production releases large amounts of GHG emissions and hazardous chemicals into the environment.

-- It is a significant contributor to plastic entering the ocean (around half a million tonnes annually).
+- It significantly contributes to plastic entering the ocean (around half a million tonnes annually).
 That happens during the washing of plastic-based textiles.

 - Most inexpensive clothing is made with synthetic textile fibers such as polyester, nylon, or acrylic.
 They require fossil fuels and are NOT biodegradable.